 Cases of Corn Consumption

 If your dog gets into some corn by accident, or even popcorn, don’t worry about these carbs so much.

 Just keep a close eye on them for awhile.
-Inspect Fido’s stools to see when the corn passes through their system.
+Inspect stools to see if the corn passes through their system.

 It’s okay to keep your dog on their regular eating schedule if things seem normal.

 Corn doesn’t work that well for canine constipation.
 Besides, dogs don’t generally experience this condition for extended periods.
 They process foods fairly fast.